Kainmueller-Lab/fisbe/index.md

 - A new dataset for neuron instance segmentation in 3d multicolor light microscopy data of fruit fly brains
   - 30 completely labeled, that is segmented, images
-  - 70 partly segmented images
+  - 71 partly segmented images
   - altogether comprising ∼600 expert-labeled neuron instances<br>
 	(labeling a single neuron takes between 30min and 4h)
 - To the best of our knowledge, the first real-world benchmark dataset for instance segmentation of long thin filamentous objects
 - A set of metrics and a novel ranking score for respective meaningful method benchmarking
-- An evaluation of a baseline deep learning-based instance segmentation model in terms of the above metrics and score
+- An evaluation of three baseline methods in terms of the above metrics and score

 ## Announcements

+- February 2024: The paper got accepted at CVPR 2024!
-June 2023: The paper is currently under review
+- November 2023: The paper is currently under review.

 ## Abstract

 <!-- <div style="text-align: justify"> -->
-Neurons imaged with light microscopy (LM) exhibit extremely challenging properties for the task of instance segmentation.
-Yet such recordings enable groundbreaking research in neuroscience by allowing joint functional and morphological analysis of brain function on the single cell level.
+Instance segmentation of neurons in volumetric light microscopy images of nervous systems enables groundbreaking research in neuroscience by facilitating joint functional and morphological analyses of neural circuits at cellular resolution.
-Segmenting individual neurons in multi-neuron LM recordings is intricate due to the long, thin filamentous and widely branching morphology of individual neurons, the tight interweaving of multiple neurons, and LM-specific imaging characteristics like partial volume effects and uneven illumination.<br>
+Yet said multi-neuron light microscopy data exhibits extremely challenging properties for the task of instance segmentation:
+Individual neurons have long-ranging, thin filamentous and widely branching morphologies, multiple neurons are tightly inter-weaved, and partial volume effects, uneven illumination and noise inherent to light microscopy severely impede local disentangling as well as long-range tracing of individual neurons.
-These challenging properties reflect a key current challenge for deep-learning models across domains, namely to efficiently capture long-range dependencies in the data.
-While methodological research on this topic is buzzing in the machine learning community, to date, respective methods are typically benchmarked on synthetic datasets.
+These properties reflect a current key challenge in machine learning research, namely to effectively capture long-range dependencies in the data.
+While respective methodological research is buzzing, to date, methods are typically benchmarked on synthetic datasets.
-To fill this gap, we release the FlyLight Instance Segmentation Benchmark dataset, the first publicly available multi-neuron LM dataset with pixel-wise ground truth.
+To address this gap, we release the FlyLight Instance Segmentation Benchmark (FISBe) dataset, the first publicly available multi-neuron light microscopy dataset with pixel-wise ground truth.
-Together with the data, we define a set of instance segmentation metrics for benchmarking, which we designed to be meaningful with regards to downstream analysis of neuronal structures.
-Lastly, we provide a baseline model to kick off a competition that we envision to both advance the field of machine learning regarding methodology for capturing long-range data dependencies, as well as facilitate scientific discovery in basic neuroscience.
+Together with the data, we define a set of instance segmentation metrics for benchmarking that we designed to be meaningful with regard to downstream analyses.
+Lastly, we provide three baselines to kick off a competition that we envision to both advance the field of machine learning regarding methodology for capturing long-range data dependencies, and facilitate scientific discovery in basic neuroscience.
 <!-- </div> -->